Jump to content

 "I do not need a weapon.
 I am a weapon!" - Martial Artist... before being shot.

-Combat with fists is a little different then traditional Melee weapons.
-However here are some rules for combat via "fist-a-cuffs".
+Combat with fists is a little different from traditional Melee weapons.
+However, here are some rules for combat via "fist-a-cuffs".
 Also known as an unarmed strike.

-First to determine the Hit Die we need to determine the Weapon Power and Speed.
-However with the organic body the faster one is the less likely they are to have body type for massive muscles and vice-a-verses.
-So the higher you are at one level the higher the limit is for the other level.
+First, to determine the Hit Die, we need to determine the Weapon Power and Speed.
+However, with the organic body, the faster one is, the less likely they are to have a body type with massive muscles, and vice versa.
+There is a total cap of Weapon Level 6 (2d8 Non-Lethal).

-The Power level of a Character's punch is based on the Strength Modifier.
+The Power level of a Character's punch is based on their Strength score.

-The Hit Die is the total of the two combined.
-Also the Character can add his Str Mod just as in any Melee attack.
-However the damage rolled is considered Non-lethal and still has to go through DR if there is anything.
+The Hit Die is the sum of the two.
+Also, the Character can add his Str Mod just as in any Melee attack.
+If both Dex and Str scores result in a higher level, pick the favorable Ability to provide the most Bonus and the other Ability the remainder.
+However, the damage rolled is considered Non-lethal.
 To review Non-lethal please visit the Combat page.

-Alien races may have exceptions too this rule.
+Note that some alien races may have exceptions to this rule.

 Melee/Martial Arts Combat Accessories